 In the end, he was attracted by the chance to lead a university striving for a diverse community.
 Richmond’s student body has grown remarkably more diverse in the past decade.
 Its freshman class jumped from 11 per cent students of colour a decade ago to 38 per cent this year, said Dr Crutcher, who is the institution’s first black leader.

 “I saw that as a real opportunity to continue to do something I’m passionate about,” he said.

 Even experienced leaders can feel more comfortable in their second presidencies.
-Professor Crutcher shared some insight he learned from Dr Bacow: if, as a president, you want to be liked, buy a dog.
+Dr Crutcher shared some insight he learned from Dr Bacow: if, as a president, you want to be liked, buy a dog.

 The lesson – that presidents are often unpopular – can be hard to learn in a first presidency.
 Experienced presidents report that it can be different the next time around.

 Or, in the case of Dr Gee, it can be different the next times around.
 Dr Gee had completed six other presidencies when he was named West Virginia University’s permanent leader in 2014.
 He’s done multiple stints at the university.

 He thinks serving as a president at the age of 74 allows him to try some ideas with urgency.
 He’s cognisant of the fact that his time is limited.